-The Group is exposed to fair value interest rate risk in relation to amounts arising from lease liabilities (note 17) and liability component of convertible bonds (note 27) issued at fixed rates.
-The Group is also exposed to cash flow interest rate risk in relation to variable-rate financial assets of bank balances (notes 24 and 25).
+The Group is exposed to fair value interest rate risk in relation to amounts arising from lease liabilities (note 15) and deposit with maturities over 3 months when acquired issued at fixed rates.
+The Group is also exposed to cash flow interest rate risk in relation to variable-rate financial assets of bank balances (notes 22 and 23).

 To manage the interest rate risk, the Group may use interest rate swaps to achieve an appropriate mix of fixed and floating rate exposure consistent with the Group's policy.
-At 31 December 2023 and 2022, the Group did not have any outstanding interest rate swaps.
+At 31 December 2024 and 2023, the Group did not have any outstanding interest rate swaps.